mui/mui-x/docs/data/data-grid/style/style.md

 ## Custom theme

-The following demo leverages the CSS customization API to match the Ant Design specification.
+You can use the `indexRelativeToCurrentPage` param passed to `getRowClassName` to apply alternating styles to the rows.

+The following demo illustrates how this can be achieved.

 {{"demo": "AntDesignGrid.js", "defaultCodeOpen": false}}